rutwik777/LinearRegression_Explained/README.md

 8. Perform the predictions
 9. Model Metrics and Evaluations

-## 1. Understand the problem Statement w.r.t dataset
+## 1. Understand the problem Statement and the dataset
-The data set is of the Housing
+The data set is of the Housing price along with the various parameters affecting it.
+The target variable to be predicted is a set of continuous values; hence firming our choice to use the Linear Regeression model.
+The rest of the columns are features.

 ## 2. Core Mathematics Concepts

 ## 3. Libraries Used